-Dublin’s wonderful medieval, Georgian, and Victorian eclectic architecture informs its history with twentieth century and contemporary architecture bringing the story up to date.
+Dublin’s wonderful Medieval, Georgian, and Victorian eclectic architecture informs its history with 20th century and contemporary architecture bringing the story up to date

 Bespoke tours can also be provided.
 Please contact directly to discuss.